-The next screen starts some automated stress testing of the CPU, memory, storage and battery.
+The next screen starts some automated stress testing of the CPU, memory, storage, and battery.
 Battery and temperature information is displayed during the test (where available).
 The temperature sensor shown is the temperature sensor with the maximum temperature.
-The battery level range and the maximum temperature during the automated testing are recorded and displayed in the test report.

 Each CPU test will run for about 1 minute.